 The Coronavirus is wreaking havoc with education, the economy, social and religious activities, the healthcare system and even relationships, marriages and families.
 According to a recent online article entitled, Coronavirus Drives Divorce Rates Up in China, “Spending more time at home with your loved ones doesn’t seem to be going well in China.
 The country reported a spike in divorce cases ever since the coronavirus outbreak.
+There are things you can put in place to help cope with the new rules together.
 Register offices in the country saw a rise in divorce applications with one center recording over 300 applications for divorce since February 24.
 The offices said that the main reason for the sudden spike was because ‘couples were spending too much time together at home’.”
 The Week online.

 With policies in place now in the United States for social distancing, including schools closing and the workforce being forced to work from home online, Americans are spending more and more time together at home.
 While this might sound like a good thing on the surface, the reality is that fractures in a relationship, which are typically glossed over, now become highly visible and inescapable.
 We could very well see the same effect on marriages in the USA in a few months as China is experiencing now.